U.S. Military May Be Keeping Donald Trump’s Failing Scotland Resort Afloat With Spending Surge, Report Says

 — Natasha Bertrand (@NatashaBertrand) September 7, 2019

 As The Hill reported, the news of the congressional investigation comes days after Vice President Mike Pence stirred controversy by staying at Donald Trump’s Trump International Golf Links & Hotel in Doonbeg, Ireland.
-The location was so far from Pence’s official visit 182 milies away on Dublin that he had to board Air Force One just to commute from his hotel to the meetings.
+The location was so far from Pence’s official visit, 182 miles away in Dublin, that he had to board Air Force One just to commute from his hotel to the meetings.